fraserxu/electron-pdf/README.md

     -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF

-    --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow
+    --acceptLanguage           String - A valid value for the 'Accept-Language' http request header --browserConfig            String - A valid JSON String that will be parsed into the options passed to electron.BrowserWindow
     -c | --css                 String - The path to custom CSS (can be specified more than once) -b | --printBackground     Boolean - Whether to print CSS backgrounds.